 Azure Container Apps with Ollama for general AI inference

-Here, we will get to see how we can containerise an instance of Ollama and get to use it as part of a web app in Azure Container Apps for general text inference with a general non-finetuned model.
+Here, we will get to see how we can containerise an instance of Ollama and get to use it as part of a web app in Azure Container Apps for general text inference with a general non-finetuned model of our choosing (Phi3.5 by Microsoft).

 Prepare Ollama Docker Image for Azure